A developer guide for creating and modifying data rows via the Python SDK.

 Create data rows

-Data rows are created via methods of the Dataset
+Data rows are created via methods from the Dataset

 class.
 For complete details and additional examples of approaches for creating data rows, please see Dataset.